conor1982/Iris_Project_2020/README.md

 We can observe from this Graph that: [19]

 * 100% of Setosa's have a petal length <2
-* approx 95% of Versicolor  have a petal length of <= 5
+* approx. 95% of Versicolor  have a petal length of <= 5
-* approx 90% of Virigina have a petal length >5
+* approx. 90% of Virigina have a petal length >5

 ***
 ## Summary and Conclusion